tonethar/IGME-330-Spring-2021/weekly/week-04B-notes.md

   - See discussion thread in myCourses where you will post your project idea and (optional) partner's name
   - See myCourses for deliverable due dates and descriptions
   - We will look at some project examples in class
+  - Why might you want to put some effort into the project?
   - Want to talk about a project idea?
 Either hang around after class, or send us an email (or message through Slack)

 <hr>